citusdata/mongo_fdw/README.md

 Software Foundation, either version 3 of the License, or (at your option) any later version.

-For all types of questions and comments about the wrapper, please contact us at engage @ citusdata.com.

 See the [LICENSE][4] file for full details.

 [1]: http://www.mongodb.com